 This should be obvious, but you’d be surprised how many times proofreading is skipped or performed in a hurry.
 We are all human, we all make mistakes.
 These can be hard to spot, especially when they’re simple typos in text we’ve been staring at for too long already.
 On your company blog, a spelling mistake is quickly fixed.
 Once your posters are printed, however, you have no option other than to print them again at an extra cost.

 Related to proofreading is version checking of your print file or design elements.
 It’s a very common mistake to simply upload the wrong version of a design, or to go to print before everything was finalized and properly approved.

-If you follow our above guidelines for avoiding common printing mistakes when printing bulk posters, you can save yourself time, money and stress.
+If you follow our above guidelines for avoiding common printing mistakes, you can save yourself time, money and stress.
 In Chilliprinting, you have a professional printing partner for your bulk poster print jobs.
 We guarantee you a fast fulfillment of your orders in high quality and at competitive prices.
-Check our bulk poster printing options for an overview of prices and make sure your print file fits the requirements of our cutting-edge poster print process from the beginning.
-For your convenience, you can download print templates, Adobe PDF job options and color profiles to easily create correct print files so your bulk poster job will turn out great.
+Check our bulk poster printing options.
+For an overview of prices and make sure your print file fits the requirements of our cutting-edge poster print process from the beginning.
+For your convenience, you can download print templates.
+Adobe PDF job options and color profiles to easily create correct print files so your bulk poster job will turn out great.